ProjectOpenSea/seaport/README.md

 - As restricted orders must be fulfilled by the named zone, multiple restricted orders with differing zones cannot be composed via `matchOrders` — they must either be fulfilled independently or make use of a shared zone that routes orders in accordance with the requirements of each original zone.
 - As each consideration item on each order fulfilled via `matchOrders` must be met in order for the group of orders to be matchable, any failing transfer will cause the entire group to fail.
 Two workarounds are available in cases where failing order fulfillment should not prevent the rest of the desired orders from being successfully fulfilled:
    - The orders can be broken up into distinct calls and submitted via a multicall contract or flashbots bundle.
 This method does not allow for cross-order fulfillment aggregation and will also require the fulfiller to sign for each order in the multicall contract case.
    - The orders can be routed through a zone or wrapper contract that determines whether the offered items on each order are still spendable, and filters out unfulfillable orders when composing the final group before providing them to Consideration.
 This approach allows for cross-order fulfillment aggregation, with the tradeoff of either needing to supply adequate item balances and approvals to the zone or wrapper for items offered by the fulfiller, or to sign for each order as above.
+This method would add appreciable gas overhead for larger order groups, in many cases negating the gas savings resulting from fulfillment aggregation.

+## Feature Wishlist

+The following features are good candidates for investigation and potential integration:
+- *Support for "tipping" on basic and/or standard order fulfillment.* While currently supported via match orders, this would make single order fulfillments more efficient and straightforward while still enabling referral / relayer fees to be paid out.
+This feature would allow the fulfiller to specify an optional, arbitrary array of consideration items alongside the fulfilled order, and could be accomplished via either an additional argument on existing functions or additional functions that leverage much of the existing logic and perform the additional transfers once all items specified by the fulfilled order have been transferred.
+- *Native support for attempting fulfillment for a group of orders without requiring that every order fulfillment succeeds.* One potential solution would be to implement a `fulfillAvailableOrders` function that iterates over the supplied orders and attempts to transfer all offer items for each order to the fulfiller; if a particular transfer fails, all prior offer item transfers and order status updates for that order would be rolled back and the order would be excluded from the group.
+Then, remaining consideration items can be aggregated by item type + token + identifier + recipient and transferred from the fulfiller to the recipient.
+- *General gas efficiency and code size optimizations.*

 ## Local Development